thingsboard/thingsboard.github.io/_includes/docs/getting-started-guides/helloworld-pe.md

 ### Step 7.4 Create a customer user

-Finally, let's create a user that will belong to the customer and will have `read-only` access to the dashboard and the device itself.
+Now, let's create a user that will belong to the customer and will have `read-only` access both to the dashboard and the device itself.
-You may optionally configure the dashboard to appear just after the user login to the platform web UI.
+You may optionally configure the dashboard to appear just after user logs in to the platform&#39;s web UI.

 {% include images-gallery.html imageCollection="step74" showListImageTitles="true" %}

 ### Step 7.5 Activate the customer user

+Finally, log in to ThingsBoard as a customer user.

+- Paste the previously copied link into a new browser tab and press the "Enter" key.
+Now create a password by entering it twice and clicking "Create Password".
+- You are now logged in as a customer user.
+Since this user has read-only access, you can view device data and its alarms, but you cannot acknowledge or clear them.
+To learn more about permissions and role-based access control (RBAC), click [here](/docs/{{docsPrefix}}user-guide/rbac/){:target="_blank"}.

-{% include images-gallery.html imageCollection="step75" showListImageTitles="true" %}
+{% include images-gallery.html imageCollection="step75" %}

 ## Next steps